Parbelaez/positive_frontend_pp5_v2024/README.md

 To create the Login.jsx component, we have used a Bootstrap form.
 You can read more about it here: https://react-bootstrap.github.io/components/forms/

-There is something imprtant compared with the tutorial, and it is the 'useNavigate' hook.
+There is something important compared with the tutorial, and it is the 'useNavigate' hook.
 You can read more about it here: https://reactrouter.com/docs/en/v6/api#usenavigate .
 Basically, it is used to navigate to a different page, but, in the tutorial, they are using the 'useHistory' hook.
 You can read more about it here: https://reactrouter.com/docs/en/v6/api#usehistory .
 The difference is that the 'useNavigate' hook is used in React Router v6, and the 'useHistory' hook is used in React Router v5.

 Also, at the time of using it, it differs a little: